eolaboyin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-'2-hellofile' displaces the content of '/etc/passwd' file '4-lastlines' displays the last ten lines of a file '5-fistlines' displays the first ten line of a file
+'2-hellofile' displaces the content of '/etc/passwd' file '4-lastlines' displays the last ten lines of a file '5-fistlines' displays the first ten line of a file '6-third_line' displays the third line of a file